-As per EU requirements, starting in mid-2025, nationals of visa-exempt countries will need to obtain a European Travel Information and Authorisation System (ETIAS) travel authorisation to visit any of the European countries mentioned here for up to 90 days within any 180-day period.
+As per the EU, starting in late 2026, nationals of visa-exempt countries will need to obtain an ETIAS (European Travel Information and Authorisation System) travel authorisation to visit any of the 30 European countries mentioned here or up to 90 days within any 180-day period.

 The exact date of its implementation is yet to be announced.
 For updates on the ETIAS launch date and new requirements, check the ETIAS news corner.
-ETIAS applications can be made via official ETIAS website or the official ETIAS mobile app once it is operational.
+ETIAS applications can be made via the official ETIAS website or the official ETIAS mobile app once it is operational.
 For information on travel documents required to apply for ETIAS and payment exemptions, visit here.

-ETIAS travel authorisation is valid for three years or until the travel document used in the application process expires, whichever comes first.
-It is for shortterm stays and allows business travellers and foreign nationals to stay up to 90 days within any 180-day period.
-Most applications will be processed within minutes, however, in some cases it may take longer ranging from four to 30 days.
+ETIAS travel authorisation is valid for three years or until the travel document you used in your application expires - whichever comes first.
+It is for short-term stays and allows business travellers and foreign nationals to stay up to 90 days within any 180-day period.
+Most applications will be processed within minutes.
+However, in some cases, it may take longer, ranging from four to 30 days.
 If your application is rejected, the email will provide the reasons for this decision.
 It will also include information about how to appeal, details of the competent authority, as well as the relevant time limit to appeal.
 Applicants of rejected ETIAS can also apply for ETIAS travel authorisation with limited validity.
 More information about this is available here.